nipunrautela/graph-visualizer/README.md

-# Graph-GUI
+# Graph Visualizer
-Graphical Interface for creation of graph data structures
+Graphical Interface for creation of graph data structures and performing Different kinds of searches

 Run the GraphGUI file.